lnunno/android-music-app/doc/paper_prototype_study/README.md

 # User 1
 * 23, Female.
 * Has used music software before.
+* Heavy Android user

 ## Comments from user 1
 It's ugly!
 Needs more color, other than that it looks good.
 Usable at least.
 Searching is easy, but the icon button is a little confusing to click, not sure if it continues the search.

+Likes seeing the artist bio information in search.

 # User 2
 * 54, Female.
 * Has not used many different types of music software.

 ## Comments from user 2
+Likes the interface, thinks there could be more information on the page.
+Not much info to get started.
+Would like some sort of tutorial.
+Took a second to find the search bar, but ah, that makes sense.
+The icon was helpful.
+Searching was easy.
+The results were what she expected, but there were some results that didn't look quite right.
+This is mainly due to the dataset used.

+Artist page may be a bit too complicated.
+Found it hard to find some information.

 # User 3
 * 24, Male.